 regulators look at the ARRT credential as an indication that a person has met a

 recognized national standard for medical imaging, interventional procedures, and

 ARRT has two pathways to Sonography certification and registration.
 In either case, candidates must

 meet basic education, ethics, and examination requirements, as outlined in ARRT's

 for Excellence," to become eligible.
 The following sections outline the eligibility

 requirements for all three areas.
 Note that there is no such thing as "registry-eligible" as far as the ARRT

 is concerned.
 Additional eligibility details can be found in the Primary Pathway Sonography

 Certification and Registration Handbook and the Post-Primary

-Candidates pursuing primary pathway certification in Sonography must have — within
+Candidates pursuing primary pathway certification and registration in Sonography must have — within

 the past three years*